-As we move rapidly towards a general election this December, political views will inevitably surface in workplaces across the UK.
-With so many differing opinions, beliefs and political affiliations flying about, there’s a possibility that discussion could turn into argument among your employees.
+Due to the current political landscape in the UK, peoples views on politics will inevitably surface in the workplace.
+With so many differing opinions, beliefs and political affiliations flying about, there’s a possibility that discussion could turn into an argument among your employees.

 As an employer, it’s important that you maintain a supportive and collaborative team and a positive company culture, especially within a small business.
 This means not letting politics create divisions or harm working relationships.